 - Anguished Declaration of Love: Several.
 Perhaps the most notable are Olive's first, desperate confession of love to Elizabeth, and Elizabeth's to Olive in the final scenes.

 - Based on a True Story: The line appears at the beginning of the film, though the Marstons' granddaughter has challenged its accuracy.
 Among other things, the Marstons were never fired for their relationship with Olive, and apparently managed to keep it under wraps for decades.
-There is also no evidence that Elizabeth and Olive were lovers; they were more like sister-wives.
+There is also no evidence that Elizabeth and Olive were lovers; the true relationship between the three is unknown even today.

 - Brains and Bondage: The Marstons are Harvard-educated and develop a taste for BDSM (though Elizabeth more reluctantly).

 - Disposable Fiancé: Olive is engaged when she meets the Marstons, but her fiance learns of what's going on and walks out of the movie.

 - Everybody Smokes: Appropriately for a Period Piece, it also foreshadows Marston's untimely death.

 - Feminist Fantasy: Marston purposefully created Wonder Woman as one such, explaining how empowering she can be for the women of tomorrow.